chrisxfire/chrisxfire.github.io/content/notes/miscellaenous/probability-and-statistics/introduction/index.md

 - If the probability that the null hypothesis can explain the experimental results is above 1%, an experiment is generally not considered evidence of a different hypothesis.

 The chi-square test is the final step in the following process:
-1. A phenomenon is suggested to exist based eitehr on theory or examination of empirical data.
+1. A phenomenon is suggested to exist based either on theory or examination of empirical data.
 2. A hypothesis is framed incorporating the supposed phenomenon.
 3. An experiment is designed to test the hypothesis.
    1. The experiment must produce results which differ based on the validity of the hypothesis.